 • Media/Communication - email@example.com

 • Student Records - email@example.com

 • Student Support - STUDENTsupport@iaula.edu

 IAU moves all courses to online structure - 3-16-20

-In an "abundance of caution", effective March 16, 2020, IAU shall transition to online instruction for all the campus-hybrid courses currently offered at the Los Angeles Main Campus and Garden Grove Satellite Teaching Site indefinitely.
+In an "abundance of caution", effective March 16, 2020, IAU shall transition to online instruction for all the campus-hybrid courses currently offered at the Los Angeles Main Campus and Orange County Satellite Campus indefinitely.
 No campus-hybrid classes shall be held during this time.
 Temporarily transitioning to online classes is a strategy to stop or slow the further spread of COVID-19.
 See Procedural Adaptation plan.